-As a tribute to the endless summer in Miami I begin this blog with a careful selection of designed games perfect for those hot summer days and a timeless aesthetic that’ll make you want to keep them out all year long.
+As a tribute to the endless summer in Miami I begin this blog on The Empty Apartment with a careful selection of designed games perfect for those hot summer days and a timeless aesthetic that’ll make you want to keep them out all year long.

 When you live in a place that has great weather (a hurricane every blue moon doesn't count as bad weather in my book) it's the little things you learn to appreciate.
-Long Summer days drinking rose and eating ceviche are truly a gift.
-Social evenings around a patio table, BBQs, outdoor movie screenings and games are never to miss if you live in an endless Summer.
+Long Summer days drinking rosé and eating ceviche are truly a gift.
+Social evenings around a patio table, BBQs, outdoor movie screenings and game nights are never to miss if you live in an endless Summer.

 We can all enjoy a raunchy round of Cards Against Humanity but sometimes you might be looking for something classic, with an exquisite decorative appeal, a keeper.
 Yes, I am still talking about games.
-Games, can be board games, card games the games that can be displayed on your coffee table, carefully crafted, even hand painted in some cases.
-These are the games you won’t want to put away because they blend in with your adult aesthetic appeal.
+Games, can be board games, card games, the type of games that can be displayed on your coffee table, carefully crafted, even hand painted.
+These are the games you won’t ever want to put away because they blend in with your adult aesthetic appeal.